-The transmit power of the AV-15 is very low - at approximately 1/4 of one thousandth of a watt (0.25 milliwatt) - so you will need to be close (15-40 ft) to the aircraft for most testing.
+The transmit power of the AV-17 is very low - at approximately 1/4 of one thousandth of a watt (0.25 milliwatt) - so you will need to be close (15-40 ft) to the aircraft for most testing.
 The power was designed to be very small so that the likelihood of interference is low and so that the sensitivity of the aircraft receivers can be checked.
-However, when using the AV-15, be sure that you do not interfere with any other aircraft or ATC system.
-A good method to limit possible interference is to test inside of a metal hangar.
-Note that when testing the ILS marker beacon, the AV-15 antenna will need to be within a inch or two of the aircraft marker antenna.
+However, when using the AV-17, be sure that you do not interfere with any other aircraft or ATC system.
+Note that when testing the ILS marker beacon, the AV-17 antenna will need to be within a inch or two of the aircraft marker antenna.
 The aircraft marker receiver was intentionally designed with 100 times lower sensitivity than your other receivers so that it only picks up the marker when the plane is close to the marker transmitter.
 Make sure the aircraft marker receiver is set to high sensitivity if available.
-The ADF receiver may also require the AV-15 to be close due to the poor antenna match at its low frequencies.
-For other test modes allow at least 3 foot spacing between the AV-15 and the aircraft antennas.
-When performing transponder testing do a MODE-A test first so that the AV-15 can adjust its receiver to the current RF conditions.
-It is also a good way to find a useable RF location near the aircraft.
-Sometimes moving only a foot will change the signal strength quite a bit due to reflections and shadowing of the signal.
+The ADF receiver may also require the AV-17 to be close due to the poor antenna match at its low frequencies.
+For other test modes allow at least 3 foot spacing betweenthe AV-17 and the aircraft antennas.

+When performing transponder testing do a MODE-C only all-call test first so that the AV-17 can adjust its receiver to the current RF conditions.
+It is also a good way to find a useable RF location due to hangar reflections.
+Sometimes moving only a few inches will change the signal strength quite a bit due to reflections and shadowing of the signal.
 When doing ADS-B squitter testing, first find a good reception location using the mode-s only all-call command.
+Testing on the ramp outside the hangar will eliminate most reflection problems but be sure the aircrafts transmitter signal does not interfere with ATC.

-20 dbm = 0.1 watt is the MAX allowed input
+\\\\\\ 20 dbm = 0.1 watt is the MAX allowed input \\\\\\

-To test a transponder using direct connection, it is required to use an attenuator to reduce the 54dbm, or so, power out to +20dbm or less into the AV-15.
-An optional attenuator kit is available.
-Exceeding the 20dbm input level will cause damage to the AV-15.
+To test a transponder using direct connection, you must use an external attenuator to reduce the 54dbm, or so, power out to +20dbm or less into the AV-17.
+An optional 40db attenuator kit is available.
+Exceeding the 20dbm input level will cause damage to the AV-17.